fullstacktf/myment-docs/back-docs/DATABASE_STRUCTURE.md

 # Technologies that we will use in the Myment Travel web app database:

-- [MariaDB](https://mariadb.com/kb/en/): open-source fork of the MySQL relational database management system (RDBMS) that use structured query language (SQL) for writing and querying data.
+- [MariaDB](https://mariadb.com/kb/en/): Open-source fork of the MySQL relational database management system (RDBMS) that use structured query language (SQL) for writing and querying data.

 - [Sequelize](https://sequelize.org/): Javascript library that makes it easy to manage a SQL database and implements the ORM technique (wich allows us to write queries, using the object-oriented paradigm of our preferred programming language).
 In other words, we will interact with our database using our language of choice instead of SQL.

 # Database structure

-The Myment Travel web app has an internal structure that needs to be understood in order to make a clear and logical front-end.
+The Myment Travel web app has an internal structure that needs to be understood in order to make a clear, logical and concise front-end.

+1. MariaDB as a database management system.
+   * Inside the MariaDB database you can see the myment database.

-1. We will use Sequelize as an ORM.
+2. We will use Sequelize as an ORM.
-2. MariaDB as a database management system.
 3.